Komanabelli-Balaji/booking-system/README.md

 - **Seat Holds with TTL**: Seats are temporarily held for 2 minutes using Redis key expiration.
 If the user doesn't confirm in time, the seat is automatically released.
 - **Atomic Seat Locking**: Uses Redis `SET NX` to guarantee that only one user can hold a given seat, even under heavy concurrency (tested with 100k goroutines).
-- **Real-Time Seat Map**: The frontend polls the server every 2 seconds, so all connected users see seat availability update in near real-time.
+- **Real-Time Seat Map**: Uses WebSockets and Redis Keyspace Notifications to push seat availability updates instantly to all connected clients viewing the same movie.
 - **Session Ownership Validation**: Confirm and release operations verify that the requesting user owns the session before proceeding.
 - **Interactive Frontend**: A vanilla HTML/CSS/JS interface with a cinema-style seat grid, countdown timer, and checkout panel.